alecsandrova/NumberGuess/README.md

 * [Screenshots](#screenshots)

 ## General info
-This project is a simple number generator that let's you guess the randomly generated number;
+This project is a simple number generator that let's you guess the randomly generated number.

 ## Technologies
 Project is created with: